animal-tree/Writing-stuff/Stuff64-GSA-efforts.md

 I'm undergoing consciousness changes now as well, and whenever I sit down to write something that is publicized.
 My lips are going dry and something is wrong.
 I wish people would believe me that there are forces in the collective consciousness that intervene on my brain, that are not from me or even from within me.

-Inetrestingly, they also held an "AI and religion" seminar that month.
+Interestingly, they also held an "AI and religion" seminar that month.
 Nothing like it before.
 And ladybugs attacked apparently?
 Anyway.